jacopofar/fleximatcher-rest-interface/README.md

 Roadmap
 -------

-The following functions are to be implemented:
+The following functions are ready or to be implemented:

 * parse a text and return the corresponding annotations ✓
 * add new annotations ✓